Strengthening Domestic Manufacturing: A Commitment from Radeus Labs

 For example:

-We're engineering smarter systems that don't rely on external GPUs, reducing our reliance on components most vulnerable to global supply chain disruptions.
+We're engineering smarter systems that don't rely on external GPUs, reducing our reliance on components most vulnerable to global supply chain disruptions in AI servers and high GPU output computing environments.

 We're building closer partnerships with domestic manufacturers and component suppliers to encourage and invest in growing U.S. capabilities.

-We're continuously reevaluating system designs to prioritize components that can be sourced from TAA-compliant or domestic suppliers without sacrificing quality or customer affordability.
+We're continuously reevaluating system designs to prioritize components that can be sourced from TAA-compliant or domestic suppliers without sacrificing quality or customer affordability across antenna control systems, communication recorders, and data recorders.

 The path to true American manufacturing leadership won’t be walked overnight.
 But every smart design decision and every verified sourcing relationship moves us closer.